 Royal FrieslandCampina daily provides millions of consumers throughout the world with dairy products containing the valuable nutrients from milk.
 FrieslandCampina produces and sells consumer products such as dairy drinks, infant nutrition, condensed milk, cheese and desserts.
 It supplies cream and butter products for professional use to bakeries and catering businesses.
 Additionally, FrieslandCampina produces and sells ingredients and semi-finished products to producers of infant nutrition, the food industry and the pharmaceutical sector.
 The annual turnover amounted to 11.6 billion euro in 2018.

-The activities of FrieslandCampina have been divided into four global business groups, being: Consumer Dairy, Specialised Nutrition, Ingredients and Dairy Essentials.
+The activities of FrieslandCampina is divided into four global business groups, being: Consumer Dairy, Specialised Nutrition, Ingredients and Dairy Essentials.
 FrieslandCampina has locations in 34 countries and employs about 24,000 employees.
 The Central Office is located in Amersfoort, the Netherlands.
-The company is fully owned by Zuivelcoöperatie FrieslandCampina U.A. and with over 18,000 member dairy farmers in the Netherlands, Germany and Belgium it is one of the largest dairy cooperatives in the world.
-For additional information, please visit our website: www.frieslandcampina.com
+The company is fully owned by Zuivelcoöperatie FrieslandCampina U.A.
+With over 18,000 member dairy farmers in the Netherlands, Germany and Belgium it is one of the largest dairy cooperatives in the world.
+For additional information, please visit our website: www.frieslandcampina.com.

 De Graafstroom is a producer of naturally matured round and square Gouda cheese located in Bleskensgraaf.
 Each year, it processes around 390 million liters of milk.
 Since 2009 the dairy factory has been owned by DeltaMilk, a cooperative of 150 dairy farms.